mdeloof/statig/README.md

 A lot of the implemenation details are dealt with by the `#[state_machine]` macro, but it's always valuable to understand what's happening behind the scenes.

 The goal of `statig` is to represent a hierarchical state machine.
-Conceptually a hierarchical state machine can be tought of as graph.
+Conceptually a hierarchical state machine can be tought of as tree.

 ```
                           ┌ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ┐